 1. Flooding

-Even if water does not reach your home, it can still affect your sewer line.
-Your sewer system can overflow if the pump station gets flooded, and it will be even worse due to a power outage, as electricity runs several sewer plants to keep return valves sealed.
-If your sewer system stops functioning and cannot handle the wastewater, all the waste can flow back to your pipes.
+Even if the water doesn’t reach your home, it can still impact your sewer line.
+If the pump station that helps manage the sewage system gets flooded, it can cause your sewer system to overflow.
+And if there’s a power outage, things can get even worse since electricity is required to run several sewer plants that keep return valves sealed.
+If your sewer system can’t handle the amount of wastewater during heavy rain, all the waste can flow back into your pipes, resulting in serious sewage backups.

 3. Old or Broken Sewer Lines